AliceO2Group/MonitoringCustomComponents/kafka-components/README.md

  mvn clean -e install -DskipTests
 ```

-The generated jar (`target/o2-kafka-0.1-jar-with-dependencies.jar`) includes all components and dependencies.
+The generated jar (`target/kafka-streams-o2-0.1-jar-with-dependencies.jar`) includes all components and dependencies.

-## Components
+## Consumer Components
+The consumer components retrieve messages from the Kafka cluster and forwawd them to a specific external component.

 ### InfluxDB UDP Consumer
 This component retrieves messages from the Kafka cluster and forward them to an InfluxDB instance.